ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** I had to take a 5 day break due to getting sick.
 I'm back at it today with more JavaScript review to try and complete a complicated "JavaScript Practice" on Treehouse.
 I didn't complete it today, but I will tomorrow!

+### Day 35: 01 October 2018

+**Today's Progress**: Completed the 'JavaScript Basics' course on Treehouse and started the 'JavaScript Arrays, Loops, and Objects' course.

+**Thoughts:** I completed the JavaScript practice I had been stuck on.
+After this, I started the next course in the Front End Web Development Track, 'JavaScript Arrays, Loops, and Objects'.
+I've learned how to use the while loop so far.